coder/backstage-plugins/plugins/backstage-plugin-coder/docs/guides/sdk-recommendations.md

     debounceDelayMs: 500,
   });

-  // The type of query.data is automatically inferred to be of type
+  // Like with useQuery, the type of query.data is automatically inferred to be
-  // (undefined | Workspace[]) based on the return type of queryFn const query = useCoderQuery({
+  // of type (undefined | Workspace[]) based on the return type of queryFn const query = useCoderQuery({
     queryKey: ['workspaces', debouncedSearchFilter],
     queryFn: ({ sdk }) => sdk.getWorkspaces({ q: debouncedSearchFilter }),